Fahdmoh01/chatterbug-exercise/README.md

 ##
         GET http://localhost:8000/third-party-api

-* Response will be a webpage:
+* Response will be a webpage served with JSON data for creative presentation:
 ![](thirdparty.gif)

 - Author: Fahd Mohammed